mica-web/mica-web.github.io/gd-220/projects/project02.md

 ---
 title: Project 2
-course: gd-220
 type: project
 ---

 {::options parse_block_html="true" /}

 <header>
-# Project 2: Card Specimen
+# {{page.title }}: Web Component

+## In Brief
-You will design the layout for a card/tile component and create the design using HTML, CSS and any media (e.g., images, icons) you choose to incorporate.
-Your design should take into consideration that this component will be repeated in a page layout.
+You will create the design for a card component and then recreate that design using your current knowledge of HTML and CSS, as well as any media (e.g., images, icons) you choose.

+Your final design should be based on the understanding that multiple card components will appear on a single page.

+## Purpose
+- Recognize and resolve the issues of interpreting a static design into an adaptable, functional web component.
+- Demonstrate your understanding of basic HTML and CSS, including basic layout styles.
 </header>

 <section>